 Students desiring to withdraw formally from a class may do so within the add-drop period without penalty.
 A reduction in course load may keep the student from meeting minimum standards for satisfactory progress.
 Course withdrawals may also jeopardize the student‘s financial aid eligibility, VA benefits, and program completion date.

-Students starting in the University in the Term B of the semester, will be granted an ADD/DROP period during the first week of this term.
+Students starting in the University in Term B of the semester will be able to ADD/CHANGE classes during the first week of this term.

 In order to officially withdraw from the University, the students must fill out a Withdrawal Form.
 This form is available at the Registrar‘s Office or can be downloaded from the FNU website.
 It must be completely filled out and submitted to the Registrar‘s Office.
 Distance learning students must submit the completed form to the Registrar‘s Office via either e-mail (firstname.lastname@example.org or email@example.com) or fax at (305) 362 0595, Attention to: Registrar‘s Office.
 Additional questions to the Distance Learning Dept. can be emailed to firstname.lastname@example.org.

 It is common practice for the student to meet with the Advising Office and his/her career advisor (Department or Division Head) before processing a withdrawal.No withdrawal will be official until the student receives an acknowledgement from the Registrar‘s Office.
 Any withdrawal after the ADD/DROP period is subject to financial implications.

 The student who audits attends a course without expecting credit or formal recognition.
 The campus dean and the instructor must grant permission and regular tuition must be paid.